nathandaven/hearatale-prototype/README.md

 # Description

+My team for Junior Design is currently developing an iOS application for client Hear a Tale, to build an app that conencts to their web app in order to teach kids contractions.
+Currently the app is built using Swift.
+The first half of the class is mostly research and design, and that is what I am documenting in this github.
+More details below.

 # Pitch
 It is a sad truth that many young students lack access to resources that would enable them to